vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 # **useLayoutEffect**

-Similar to useEffect, same syntax
+Similar to useEffect, same syntax. useEffect after render, useLayoutEffect before render

 > useLayoutEffect runs synchronously after a render but before the screen is updated
 > useEffect runs asynchronously and after a render is painted leading to data flicker.
 This is preferred most of the times…